nazlul/Fa-TLDR/README.md

 - Farcaster posts work best with longer, detailed posts

 ### Cost Optimization
+- Hugging Face is completely free
-- Perplexity Pro gives unlimited requests
+- 30,000 requests per month included
-- No need to worry about token limits
+- No need to worry about costs at all
-- Perfect for high-volume usage
+- Perfect for unlimited usage

 ### Security
 - Never commit your API key to Git